 Why Influenza Vaccination?

 The seasonal flu is not just an uncomfortable nuisance as many experience it.
-Each year, seasonal flu causes millions of severe illnesses and thousands of deaths around the world.
-The elderly, pregnant women, children under the age of 5, people with compromised immune systems and the health care workers are among the most at risk.
+Each year, seasonal flu causes millions of severe illnesses and hundreds of thousands of deaths around the world.
+The elderly, pregnant women, children under the age of 5, people with compromised immune systems and the health workers are among the most at risk.
 And during this next influenza season, influenza viruses will likely be co-circulating with COVID-19 so getting your flu shot, and strengthening flu vaccine programs around the world is more important than ever.
 Read More…

 PIVI works with countries to help them build strong, yearly flu vaccination programs.
 These programs also provide a foundation for tested plans for pandemics, that can quickly be put into action when needed.